jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/operator-new/coia/README.txt

 select-7: ordering index and two levels from a second branch

-select-8: group scan with multiple branches
+select-8: group scan with multiple branches (former fail)